Colin-Loh/100DaysOfAzure/Journey/004/Readme.md

 In every large organisation, the most common networking compontent that they do use is ExpressRoute.
 Its Day 4 and I want to explore ExpressRoute indepth and identify what is it and how do we actually use it!

-ExpressRoute allows organisation to extend its on-premises network into the Microsoft Cloud over private connection with the help of a service provider / partner or connectivity provider.
+ExpressRoute allows organisation to extend its on-premises network into the Microsoft Cloud over private connection with the help of a service provider.

-## Prerequisite
+## Background

-✍️ (What) Explain in one or two sentences the base knowledge a reader would need before describing the the details of the cloud service or topic.
+Lets understand a few things before we dive deep into ExpressRoute:

+*The MS Backbone*
+- Private network that interconnects Microsoft's data centers worldwide and provides the underlying connectivity for various Microsoft services, including Azure, Microsoft 365, and other cloud-based offerings.

+Throughout the world there are edge nodes like Azure FrontDoor and the point of these edge nodes they bring computing resources closer to the users or device.

+Each edge site is a physical location where multiple edge nodes / servers distributed across different geographic locations.

+Each edge site, we will be connecting to different carriers such as Optus / Vodafone.
+The idea is as a customer, we get a service from a service provider.
+We would only be one hop away to a direct connection to Microsoft.

+Edge site, connect on-premises to the internet through the carriers.

 ## Use Case